-Mustang Tiji Festival Trek - stunningly colourful Buddhist monks' mask dance
+Mustang Tiji Festival Trek - Stunningly Colorful Buddhist Monks' Mask Dance

-Tiji is three days long annual festival celebrated at Lo Manthang in front of King's palace.
-This is one of the most well-known and revered festival in the whole Mustang region.
+Tiji is a three-day annual festival celebrated at Lo Manthang in front of the King's palace.
+This is one of the most well-known and revered festivals in the Mustang region.
 It is a time of celebration and religious pilgrimage for the people of Lo.
-The festival initially began as a religious ceremony, to ward off obstacles and suffering that might befall the region.
-Later it also come to symbolise the hope and strength of the people of Lo.
+The festival initially began as a religious ceremony to ward off obstacles and suffering that might befall the region.
+Later it also comes to symbolize the hope and strength of the people of Lo.
 Administratively Lo is being divided into seven provinces known as Lo Tso Dhun.
-People in Mustang strongly believed that the Tiji festival bring the hope and peace and protect them from evil forces.
-It base of the myth of a deity Dorje Shunu also called Vajrakila, who took rebirth to subdue all the evil forces and demons that created hell and suffering on earth.
+People in Mustang strongly believed that the Tiji festival brought hope and peace and protected them from evil forces.
+It is based on the myth of a deity Dorje Shunu, also called Vajrakila, who took rebirth to subdue all the evil forces and demons that created hell and suffering on earth.

-Through the power of Tiji festival's dances and the variety of forms he takes, The deity defeats the demons.
-Thereby bring peace and prosperity to the kingdom.
+The deity defeats the demons through the power of the Tiji festival's dances and the variety of forms he takes.
+Thereby bringing peace and prosperity to the kingdom.
 Thus the festival depicts the victory of good over evil.
-It is believe that people of Lo Manthang started to celebrate the Jiji festival from 15 century on the time of Lama Lowo Khenchen.
-Who is one of the greatest Buddhist teacher and son of King Amgon Sangpo.
-During the three-day masked dance Tiji festival in Lo Monthang, upper Mustang, the chosen monk representing Dorge Shunu reveals his various forms and an ancient Thangka painting of Guru Rimpoche Padmasambhava is being displayed as the beating of drums and chanting fill the air of Lo Manthang.
+It is believed that the people of Lo Manthang celebrated the Jiji festival in the 15th century at the time of Lama Lowo Khenchen.
+He is one of the most outstanding Buddhist teachers and the son of King Amgon Sangpo.
+During the three-day masked dance Tiji festival in Lo Monthang, upper Mustang, the chosen monk representing Dorge Shunu reveals his various forms, and an ancient Thangka painting of Guru Rimpoche Padmasambhava is displayed as the beating of drums and chanting fill the air of Lo Manthang.

 In the days approaching Tiji, the trails from the surrounding villages to Lo Manthang are packed with local people and mule caravans.
-Some driving on Jeep now a days to participate and celebrated their most waited annual festival.
-Thus Mustang Tiji festival trek become a special holiday trip to witness the diverse topography with spellbound festival at its best form.
-No where else can be seen.
-Mountain Monarch is regularly organising this special Upper Mustang Tiji festival trek each year.
-The booking for 2021 trip is already open, seats are limited.
-Thus hurry up and reserve your place to witness this Tiji festival in Lo Monthang upper Mustang in May 2021.
+Some drive on Jeep nowadays to participate in and celebrate their most awaited annual festival.
+Thus Mustang Tiji festival trek becomes a memorable holiday trip to witness the diverse topography with the spellbound festival at its best form.
+Nowhere else can be seen?
+Mountain Monarch regularly organizes this unique Tiji festival trek in Upper Mustang annually.
+The booking for the 2023 trip is already open; seats are limited.
+Thus hurry up and reserve your place to witness this Tiji festival in Lo Monthang upper Mustang in May 2023.